 - Tension (in the reader, not just the characters)

-Frankie has sent a revision of the opening of The Musubi Murder.
+Frankie has sent a revision of the opening of Mayhem in Maui.
 The last version is here.

 My office door was propped open.
 Inside, Emma and Pat were drinking what I assume was my coffee.
 That’s what I get for setting up an espresso machine in my office.